 If you opt to become a HubSpot customer then you can host your blog through their CMS.
 A fairly popular alternative choice is to opt for a WordPress CMS and domain combination.
 Such a combination is run from the WP engine.
 Whether picking a full domain or a subdomain you will have to pair it with a CMS and a hosting server.

 This is the reality for any company or individual who decides to start their own blog on their own business website.
 If you do it well then it is definitely worth all the effort you put into it.

 Registering your domain or subdomain

-Once you have arranged for your own blog domain it should like this: www.yourblog.com, wherever you are based sites that end .com are always the mostly commonly searched.
+Once you have arranged for your own blog domain it should be like this: www.yourblog.com, wherever you are based sites that end .com are always the most commonly searched.
 The precise name between the two periods is entirely up to you, but you can only use an original name.